bnwaweru/2021_Work_Repo/Arusha_Advanced_R_demo/Advanced_R_demo.md

 save(grp, file = "results/grp.RData")
 ```

+We load the data saved out into the session.

 ``` r
 load("results/grp.RData")
 names(grp)
 ```

-Assigned groups are stored under `grp$grp`, as per the 4 clusters we
+Assigned groups are stored under `grp$grp`, as per the 3 clusters we
-chose to keep
+chose to keep;

 ``` r
 load("results/grp.RData")